Types of bee in the UK: how to tell the difference

 These beautiful little bees are the only UK species with all-brown colouring and no white tail.
 They range from ginger to a pale, sandy brown, depending on how sun-bleached they are.

-If you have ever noticed clouds of bees buzzing about in front of brick walls, they were likely mason bees; a solitary species that nests in cavities in wood, hollow stems and walls.
+If you have ever noticed clouds of bees buzzing about in front of brick walls, they were likely mason bees.
+This solitary species nests in cavities in wood, hollow stems and walls.
 Mason bees look a little similar to some mining bee species, but you can tell them apart by their boxy heads and large powerful jaws.

 Red mason bee

 Spotted a hole in your lawn surrounded by a volcano of excavated earth?
 It is the work of a mining bee.
-This solitary species nests in the ground and is part of the Andrena genus; a 67-strong group of diverse bees ranging from 5 – 17mm long.
+This solitary species nests in the ground and is part of the Andrena genus; a 67-strong group of diverse bees ranging from 5-7mm long.
 There are two species you are most likely to see.

 Tawny mining bee